freedomofpress/securedrop/securedrop/HACKING.md

 recommend choosing a userid like "SecureDrop Development (DO NOT USE IN PRODUCTION)" so you don't forget!

+cp the config template:

+    $ cp example_config.py config.py

-Once you have the dev keypair, copy the key fingerprint to the `JOURNALIST_KEY` field of `config.py`.
+Copy the dev key fingerprint to the `JOURNALIST_KEY` field of `config.py`.
 You can find the key fingerprint by running:

     $ gpg2 --homedir .securedrop/keys --fingerprint

-You might have to manually remove the spaces.
+You have to manually remove any spaces from the fingerprint.

+Continue filling in any other empty fields in the config.py file (identified by empty single quotes '').

 populate the database: